CSEM building in Neuchâtel

 Founding of the FSRM

-Foundation of the FSRM, on the initiative of the Confederation, 11 cantons, 3 cities, 12 associations, and 24 companies, with the mission of supporting microtechnology and its applications.
+Foundation of the Swiss Foundtation for Research in Microtechnology (FSRM), on the initiative of the Confederation, 11 cantons, 3 cities, 12 associations, and 24 companies, with the mission of supporting microtechnology and its applications.
 The FSRM is the third core institute to merge with the CEH and the LSRH to form CSEM in 1984.

 First microprocessor used in watches in 1982 - Coolrisc